 (c) The “Unlimited World Extra” subscription has a minimum fixed term of 2 years from the date of purchase.
-You are not permitted to terminate it before the expiry of the 2-year minimum term except in case of breach by Skype of these Terms.
+You are not permitted to terminate it before the expiry of the 2-year minimum term except in case of breach by Skype of the Terms.
 This subscription is billed monthly as a recurring payment.

 19.4 Skype WiFi

 Skype WiFi is provided by one of Skype’s WiFi partners.
 Your use of Skype WiFi is subject to that partner’s terms of service.
 Before you start a Skype WiFi session at a specific WiFi hotspot, you will be notified of the identity of the WiFi provider and their terms of service.
 You will have to read their terms of service, which you agree to be subject to by proceeding with the Skype WiFi session.
 You can pay for Skype WiFi using your Skype Credit balance, and your use of Skype Credit is subject to these Terms of Service.
-The charge for your Skype WiFi consists of a charge for the WiFi and a charge for Taxes.

 Each SMS message has a limit of 160 characters.
 If you type a longer message it will be broken down into several SMS messages and you will be charged for each message sent.
 If you send SMS messages to more than one person you will be charged for each SMS sent to each recipient.
 If Skype cannot (for whatever reason) send your SMS, Skype will continue to try and send the message for up to 24 hours after which time the SMS charge will be refunded to your Skype Credit balance automatically if delivery is unsuccessful.